Walter-Stroebel/Jllama/README.md

 _2023-11-24_: Most things are working now, as mentioned on this page.
 Still work left though.

 _2023-12-11_: Debate!
 Have two models hash it out against each other (or themselves) and have a model judge the result.
-Untested but implemented.
+Tested with quite amazing results, IMHO:
 [Sample run in DebateDemo.java](debateDemo.md)